SuperTapood/Potato-Engine/README.md

 to do:

-- add a better way to represent color in the text thing
-- change scale to size
+- change scale to size in text stuff
 - add StaticText (for static text that doesn't change)
 - add DynamicText (for dynamically changing the text)
 - add Button class (with on hover, on click events)